fatpat/civl-aerobatics-website/docs/_rules/2022/07_Penalties_And_Warnings.md

 Warnings can be imposed for incidents occurring at any time during the event: flight, registration, meals, transport to the take-off, at the take-off, during the briefings etc.

+In anycase the chief judge can give a warning to a pilot without any reason nor justification.

 ### Offences liable to result in a warning

 #### General Safety